LLNL/Curvallis/README.md

    - **--v_axis**

    Use "v" as the x axis instead of "rho".
 When using this option fit curves will not fit the data correctly.
 This essentially makes x = 1/x for each input point.
+DO NOT USE THIS OPTION with a gammapoly or gammapoly fit.

 ### View arguments
 **View arguments** determine what starts out displayed on the screen.
 For example, "x_max" could be set to 200 when the data extends to 2000 and the default view will be from the minimum data point to 200.
 If only some of these options are set, the others are determined by the minimum and maximum x and y values of the data.